lwjglgamedev/vulkanbook/bookcontents/chapter-02/chapter-02.md

 }
 ```

-Depending if we have enabled validation or not we will need to add the extension used for debugging.
-We will use the `VK_EXT_debug_utils` extension (which should be used instead of older debug extension such as `VK_EXT_debug_report` and `VK_EXT_debug_marker`).
-In addition to that, if we are on MacOS and the `VK_KHR_portability_enumeration` is available we need to use that extension.
+Depending on if we have enabled validation or not, we will need to add the extension used for debugging.
+We will use the `VK_EXT_debug_utils` extension (which should be used instead of an older debug extension such as `VK_EXT_debug_report` and `VK_EXT_debug_marker`).
+In addition to that, if we are on macOS and the `VK_KHR_portability_enumeration` is available we need to use that extension.

 ```java
 public class Instance {